deadlydog/Invoke-MsBuild/readme.md

 ## Full Documentation

-Once the module has been imported, you can access the the latest documention in PowerShell by using `Get-Help Invoke-MsBuild -Full`, or just [look at the file in source control here][DocumentationInSourceControlFileUrl].
+For a full list of available parameters, check out the latest documention in PowerShell by using `Get-Help Invoke-MsBuild -Full`, or just [look at the file in source control here][DocumentationInSourceControlFileUrl].

 [ReleasesPageUrl]:https://github.com/deadlydog/Invoke-MsBuild/releases
 [PowerShellGalleryPackageUrl]:https://www.powershellgallery.com/packages/Invoke-MsBuild/